How Eliminating Recovery Rides Can Improve Your Performance

 What will happen if you skip recovery rides?

 Better recovery (maybe) – A common problem is that recovery rides are too long and intensive compared to actual fitness.
-Many riders will be surprised that recovery rides actually not help them the way they think/hope it helps them.
+Many riders will be surprised that recovery rides do not help them how they think/hope it helps them.

-Thus, skipping recovery rides may actually improve recovery process and make you more fit for the next training session.
+Thus, skipping recovery rides may improve the recovery process and make you more fit for the next training session.

-Better focus – Instead of training each and every day, having days off the bike is good for your motivation and helps you to maintain focus at your important training and race days.
+Better focus – Instead of training every day, having days off the bike is suitable for your motivation and helps you maintain focus at your necessary training and race days.

-Better performance – When your legs are fresh and your brain is focused, you can train harder and deliver a higher performance.
-This will help you to achieve a higher level of performance and make you win more races.
+Better performance – When your legs are fresh and your brain is focused, you can train harder and deliver higher performance.
+This will help you achieve a higher level of performance and win more races.

-Remember, just because professionals and elite riders can benefit from 1 to 2hours training with low intensity doesn’t guarentee that the you can do the same.
-There is only one way to find out what works best for you.
-Trial and error.
+Remember, just because professionals and elite riders can benefit from 1 to 2hours of training with low intensity doesn’t guarantee that you can do the same.
+There is only one way to find out what works best for you: trial and error.

 Questions to the readers

 What works best for you?
 Recovery rides or not?
-Post a comment and share your experiences with the rest of us.
+Please post a comment and share your experiences with the rest of us.

 hey.